Coronation of the British monarch: Recognition and oath

 Before the entrance of the sovereign, the litany of the saints is sung during the procession of the clergy and other dignitaries.
 For the entrance of the monarch, an anthem from Psalm 122, I was glad, is sung.

 The sovereign enters Westminster Abbey wearing the crimson surcoat and the Robe of State of crimson velvet and takes their seat on a Chair of Estate.

 Garter Principal King of Arms, the Archbishop of Canterbury, the Lord Chancellor, the Lord Great Chamberlain, the Lord High Constable and the Earl Marshal go to the east, south, west and north of the coronation theatre.
 At each side, the archbishop calls for the recognition of the sovereign, with the words:

 Sirs, I here present unto you [name], your undoubted King/Queen.
 Wherefore all you who are come this day to do your homage and service, are you willing to do the same?

 After the people acclaim the sovereign at each side, the archbishop administers an oath to the sovereign.
-Since the Glorious Revolution, the Coronation Oath Act 1688 has required, among other things, that the sovereign "Promise and Sweare to Governe the People of this Kingdome of England and the Dominions thereto belonging according to the Statutes in Parlyament Agreed on and the Laws and Customs of the same".
+Since the Glorious Revolution, the Coronation Oath Act 1688 has required that the sovereign "Promise and Sweare to Governe the People of this Kingdome of England and the Dominions thereto belonging according to the Statutes in Parlyament Agreed on and the Laws and Customs of the same".
 The oath has been modified without statutory authority; for example, at the coronation of Elizabeth II, the exchange between the Queen and the archbishop was as follows:

 The Archbishop of Canterbury: Will you solemnly promise and swear to govern the Peoples of the United Kingdom of Great Britain and Northern Ireland, Canada, Australia, New Zealand, the Union of South Africa, Pakistan and Ceylon, and of your Possessions and other Territories to any of them belonging or pertaining, according to their respective laws and customs?

-The Queen: I solemnly promise so to do.
+The Sovereign: I solemnly promise so to do.

 The Archbishop of Canterbury: Will you to your power cause Law and Justice, in Mercy, to be executed in all your judgments?